 Stay Cool this Summer at the Spring Lake Water Park

 Looking for a way to cool off this summer?
-Check out the Water Park at Spring Lake Regional Park in Santa Rosa, which is back for 2023 and opens for another season from Memorial Day weekend through Labor Day.
+Check out the Water Park at Spring Lake Regional Park in Santa Rosa, which is back for 2023 and opens for another season on Memorial Day Weekend (Saturday, May 27).
 Surrounded by redwood trees and a grassy picnic area, this is a great place to spend a warm summer day.
 We always have a blast here, and we're looking forward to having fun again this season.

 This inflatable water park includes multiple play stations for both kids and adults, including slides, bounce islands, a bouncy bridge, a trampoline, climbing cliffs, balance beam, and more.
 Test your strength by bouncing, sliding, balancing, climbing, and more!
-Spring Lake's three-acre swimming lagoon is filled with filtered spring water which is chlorinated to exeed water quality standards.
+Spring Lake's three-acre swimming lagoon is filled with filtered spring water which is chlorinated to exceed water quality standards.

 The swimming lagoon and water park definitely have that old-school summertime feel to them, and always remind me of some place I would have visited when I was a kid.
 Pitch your umbrella or canopy on the sandy beach or lawn, kick back, and let have a blast in the water.
 Kids under 6 (or 42 inches tall) are not allowed on the water park structures, although they can swim and wade in the water.